codeitamarjr/Y2S1Object-OrientedProgramming-BankingAPP/README.md

 - Lodge Current Account;

-The employee will be able to lodge a current account, the program will ask for the account number and ammount to lodge in.
-The program will add the entry to the current.txt account numbers file and update the balance on this file.
+The employee will be able to lodge a specific current account, the program will ask for the account number and ammount to lodge, the program will log this moviment to the current.txt file that belongs to this customer, following the log format ( Date + Operation + Ammount + Balance)

 - Withdraw Current Account;

-The employee will be able to withdraw for a current account, the program will ask for the account number and ammount to withdraw, if the ammount is above the balance of this account an error will appear showing the balance of this customer current account.
+The employee will be able to withdraw for a current account, the program will ask for the account number and ammount to withdraw, if the ammount is above the balance of this account, an error will appear showing the balance of this customer current account have not suficient balance to complete the operation.

 - List Customers Data;